 Mussoorie - The Hill Resort

 Location: Mussoorie, like other hill resorts in India, came into existence in the 1820s or thereabouts, when the families of British colonials began making for the hills in order to escape the scorching heat of the plains.
 Mussoorie's name is derived from the Mansur shrub (Cororiana nepalensis), quite common in the Himalayan foothills.

 Tourist Destinations: Most people ascend the 400 meters or so from the fashionable Mall to the historical Gun Hill.
-The Hawa Ghar is the most inviting resting places.
-The two-kilometer walk from Library Chowk to the colorful Municipal Garden or Company Bagh, is yet another favorite walk in Mussoorie.
+The Hawa Ghar is one of the most inviting places.
+The two-kilometer walk from Library Chowk to the colorful Municipal Garden or Company Bagh is yet another favorite walk in Mussoorie.
 Beyond the garden with its artificial lake, one can move towards Cloud End.
 In the vicinity can be seen the estate of the first Surveyor General of India, Colonel George Everest (later sir George Everest), after whom the world's highest mountain is named.
 Even the walk towards Charleville and the Tibetan settlement of Happy Valley is a rewarding experience.
 However, there are challenging walks as well, such as the ones to Benog Hill (7,000 feet high) and to Lal Tibba, the highest peak (8,000 feet) at Mussoorie.
 Near Lal Tibba is Childer's Lodge, where a powerful 'coin-operated' binocular is available for surveying the mountains around.
 One can also view the series of snow-capped mountains.

 Caper Travel India also provides Domestic Packages For Mussoorie which are quite reasonable and assure your comfortable stay.